aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 [![API Documentation](https://img.shields.io/badge/view-API_Documentation-blue.svg)](../../api/typescript/type-safe-api/index.md)
 [![Source Code](https://img.shields.io/badge/view-Source_Code-blue.svg)](https://github.com/aws/aws-pdk/tree/mainline/packages/type-safe-api)

+> Define your API's declaratively in a type-safe manner to reduce preventable issues and increase overall productivity.

 The _type-safe-api_ package provides a projen project type which allows you to define an API using either [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and a construct which manages deploying this API in an API Gateway.

 You can define your APIs using [Smithy](https://smithy.io/2.0/) or [OpenAPI v3](https://swagger.io/specification/), and leverage the power of generated client and server types, infrastructure, documentation, and automatic input validation.

 ## How does it work?

-The project will generate runtime projects from your API definition in your desired languages, which you can use both on the client side for interacting with your API, or server side for implementing your API.
+The project will generate runtime projects from your API definition in your desired languages, which contain clients for interacting with your API, and server-side code for implementing your API.
 The project also generates a type-safe CDK construct which ensures an integration is provided for every API operation.

 !!! note